gagan-utreja/ImpactSession/PITCHME.md

 ---
 ###### Overview of the MDM
 * MDM is a way to ensure employees stay productive and do not breach corporate policies.
 Many organizations control activities of their employees using MDM products/services.
-* MDM primarily deals securing emails, securing corporate documents on devices, enforcing corporate policies, integrating and managing mobile devices including laptops and handhelds of various categories.
+* MDM primarily deals securing emails, securing corporate documents on devices, integrating and managing mobile devices including laptops and handhelds of various categories.
 * MDM implementations may be either on-premises or cloud-based.
 ---
 ###### Purpose of the MDM